alters-mit/magnebot/doc/arm_articulation.md

   - Reset the arms to their neutral positions with the `reset_arm()` function between IK actions.
   - Explicitly set IK orientation parameters (see below).
 - The IK solver doesn't (and can't) automatically handle situations where there are obstructions such as walls, other objects, objects held by a magnet, or the Magnebot's body.
+- **There is no general solution for orientation parameters.** We can't provide general guidelines for which orientation parameters to use for an arbitrary pose and target.
+It's far too complex a problem!
+The (`auto`, `auto`) parameters are meant to establish an accurate baseline under reasonable constraints.
+If you want to select orientation parameters accurately and automatically for more complex cases, you'll need to train your model to try different orientation parameters.

 ### Explicitly setting IK orientation parameters